mehedihasan1165/Numerical-Analysis-Lab/readme.md

 This repository contains codes of Numerical Analysis Lab (MAT328).

-These codes are written in Fortan 90.
+These codes are written in Fortran 90.

 ## Currently contains